 Join hundreds of fellow mediators and conflict resolution professionals at one of the West Coast’s best conferences on Mediation and Conflict Resolution!
 The 29th Annual SCMA Conference “Mediation in the Real World: New Thinking, New Practices” As an attendee, you will receive:

 - Special AMERICAN BAR ASSOCIATION Advanced Mediation Skills Institute Deal!
 Two great Los Angeles area mediation conferences at discounted prices!
-Mediators who desire to maximize their travel to Los Angeles will receive discounted pricing by attending both the ABA Mediation Institute, October 19 and 20 during the day, and the SCMA Annual Conference (which includes William Ury as plenary speaker) on the night of October 20 and/or during the day of October 21.
+Mediators who desire to maximize their travel to Los Angeles will receive discounted pricing by attending both the ABA Mediation Institute, October 19 and 20 during the day, and the SCMA Annual Conference Friday evening October 20th and Saturday October 21st all day.
 Registrants for the conference receive 15% off registration for the 15th Annual Advanced Mediation & Advocacy Skills Institute at Pepperdine University in Malibu, CA on October 19-20-21.
 Click here for more information and use discount code ABA15 when signing up.

 - Education & CLE Credits – Learn and Earn all things Mediation & Conflict Resolution!
 Hear from esteemed speakers and industry professionals and earn up to a total of 5hrs of CLE Credits while you’re at it.

 - Go Advanced!
-Engage in a highly interactive experience at the Advanced Track sessions brought you by SCMA-AIM.
+(Experienced Mediators only).
+Engage in a highly interactive experience at the Advanced Track sessions brought to you by SCMA-American Institute of Mediation.
+Confirmed speakers include the conference plenary speaker, William Ury, as well as Ken Cloke, Lee Jay Berman, and Kim Deck, with more anticipated.
 Additional Registration/Fee is required.
-More Information to Be Announced.
+Learn More Here.

 - Special Family Conflict Resolution Track – special set of workshops specifically designed for Family Mediation.
-TO BE ANNOUNCED.
+Learn More Here.